-Figure 5-10 Chart of Beer and Wine Sales in California
+Figure 50: Chart of Beer and Wine Sales in California

 The chart focuses on aggregated data, that is, the totals for all the sales at any dimensional coordinates.
 This is not to imply that analysis supplants transactional reporting.
-Analysis provides transactional reporting on demand by showing your data in different contexts and different levels of roll-up.
+Analysis provides transactional reporting on demand by showing your data in different contexts and at different levels of roll up.

 Examining the basic row data is still very helpful in furthering your understanding of a particular area.
-For example, in the table, use is to drill-through to the wine sales for San Francisco to show detailed transactional information.
-We're looking at individual rows of data to understand this one store's wine sales in December of 2012 (table is truncated).
+For example, in the table, use 🖾 to drill-through to the wine sales for San Francisco to show detailed transactional information.
+You are looking at individual rows of data to understand this one store's wine sales in December of 2012 (table is truncated).

-🗃 🚨 Drill T hrough Table e for [Store_Sal les = 12.78] Store_State Store_City Store_Name Store_Sqft Store_Type Year Quarter Month Week Day Product_Family Product_Department CA San Francisco Store 14 22478 Small Grocery 2012 Q4 12 1 18 Drink Alcoholic Beverages CA San Francisco Store 14 22478 Small Grocery 2012 Q4 12 1 18 Drink Alcoholic Beverages CA San Francisco Store 14 22478 Small Grocery 2012 Q4 12 2 24 Drink Alcoholic Beverages CA San Francisco Store 14 22478 Small Grocery 2012 Q4 12 50 4 Drink Alcoholic Beverages
+폛 🖄 Drill Through Table for [Store_Sales = 12.78] Store_State Store_City Store_Name Store_Sqft Store_Type Year Quarter Month Week Day Product_Family Product_Department CA San Francisco Store 14 22478 Small Grocery 2012 Q4 12 1 18 Drink Alcoholic Beverages CA San Francisco Store 14 22478 Small Grocery 2012 Q4 12 1 18 Drink Alcoholic Beverages CA San Francisco Store 14 22478 Small Grocery 2012 Q4 12 2 24 Drink Alcoholic Beverages СА San Francisco Store 14 22478 Small Grocery 2012 Q4 12 50 4 Drink Alcoholic Beverages